oliviodare/cv/index.md

 ## Papers and Organised Sessions at Conferences
 - European Society for the History of Science/History of Science Society Joint Meeting, Edinburg 2026
-  - Convenor of Session 'Activist Epistemics and Artefacts' with Laia Iturrizaga-Zurita and Jaume Valentines-Álvarez
+  - Convenor of Session 'Activist Epistemics and Artefacts' with L. Iturrizaga-Zurita and J. Valentines-Álvarez
 - European Rural History Organisation (EURHO), Coimbra 2025
 - International Society for the History, Philosophy, and Social Studies of Biology (ISHPSSB), Porto 2025
 - Asociación de Historia Contemporánea, València 2025